apache/cordova-docs/STYLESHEET.md

   calling it as a method.)

 ## Punctuation

+* Initial Cap Words in Headings, Except for Short Prepositions or Conjunctions

 * Append colon to text that introduces a code snippet, image, or procedure listing.